top of page

 Ancient texts, such as the "Ganga Lahari" and the "Ganga Stotram," praise the divine qualities and powers of Ganga Maa.
 These texts describe her as a compassionate goddess who purifies and liberates those who seek her blessings.
 Devotees often recite these hymns and prayers during worship to express their devotion and seek her divine grace.

 Devotees of Ganga Maa offer various items to honor and seek her blessings.
 These offerings include water, flowers, incense, fruits, and sweets.
 Some devotees also perform rituals involving bathing statues or pictures of the goddess in holy water, symbolizing the purification of the body and soul.
 The water used in such rituals is often considered sacred and is believed to carry the blessings of Ganga Maa.
 During Karagam Puja, she is one of the deities to be worshipped.
 The worship of Ganga Maa holds immense importance in Hindu culture.
-The sacred river Ganges is considered the epitome of purity, and her blessings are sought for spiritual cleansing and liberation.
+The sacred river Ganges is the epitome of purity, and her blessings are sought for spiritual cleansing and liberation.
 Devotees believe that by immersing themselves in her divine waters, their sins can be washed away, and they can attain spiritual enlightenment.

-6 views0 comments
+12 views0 comments

 Recent Posts